6 min read

 Bakeapple rhizome

-The stamens of female flowers don’t develop fully.
-Instead, they have a cluster of green pistils in the center of the flower, each topped with a stigma.
-The stigmas are in just the right spot to scrape pollen grains off the bodies of visiting flies.
-If that happens, the pollen grain will germinate, growing through the ovary and fertilizing the ovule (egg) at the base.
+Female bakeapple flowers also have stamens, but they don’t develop fully or produce anthers.
+Instead, they have a cluster of green pistils in the center of the flower.
+The pistil contains the reproductive parts of the female flower.
+At the top is the stigma, which scrapes pollen grains off the bodies of visiting flies.
+When that happens, the pollen grain will germinate, travel down the tube-like style, and fertilize the ovule (egg) at the base.
 The fertilized ovule will then release hormones that tell the plant it’s ready to make a fruit.
 If all goes well, 4-6 weeks later we’ll have a delicious appik to pick.

 Pollinators on male bakeapple flowers.
 Left: A syrphid fly.
 Right: An Empidid fly.
 The flies will use their mouth parts to lap up nectar from the bottom of the flower.
 They need to climb through the anthers to do so; in the process, pollen grains will get stuck to their bodies.